 As success surrounded the growing company, Aston Martin smartly retained the services of the finest Italian coachbuilders to design and build both production and show cars.
 The resultant improvements in the line were immediately evident through the seminal DB series cars, but it would be the launch of the DB5 that would set the stage for one of the most iconic sports cars of the era.
 Using the patented Touring Superleggera (Super Light Weight) construction, hand formed aluminum bodies were mounted over steel sub-structure.
 The stunning coachwork was not only brilliantly conceived, it was light, offered beautiful interior appointments, and delivered with top-tier performance.
 The DB5 signified that Aston Martin was a force to be reckoned with.
 Upon its debut in 1963, the DB5 arrived with a 4 liter evolution of the earlier twin-cam engine, sporting triple SU carburetors, five-speed gearbox, independent front suspension, and four wheel Girling disc brakes.

-Period tests proved these capable cars were not only beautifully designed but achieved 0-60 in 7.1 seconds and a top speed of 148 mph, at that time, making it one of the world’s fastest production cars.
+Period tests proved these capable cars were not only beautifully designed but they were also among the world’s fastest production cars.
 And while motoring press accolades would have been more than enough to secure the DB5 in the pantheon of sports car excellence, ultimately it would be Aston Martin’s chance assignment as the mount for agent 007, James Bond, in the 1964 classic movie ‘Goldfinger’ that would cement the DB5 as a cultural icon of dashing valor, tuxedo flair, and victorious cliff-hanging chase scenes.

-This particular DB5 was purchased in 1978 by Jess Line, an employee of Aston Martin who worked in a range of positions from 1975 – 2003, retiring as Chief Engineer in charge of Aston Martin Engineering at Newport Pagnell.
-Line became aware of the car when it arrived at their service department in need of a tune up.
-Determined to restore the car as a passion project, Line took his time enjoying the process, rather than rush to completion.
-Throughout the lengthy restoration, Line contracted with many of the Aston Martin employees to perform the chassis, body, and engine work throughout the car.
-Of great value to his restoration, he took advantage of unlimited access to genuine Aston Martin parts and components which could be readily purchased during his daily work at Aston Martin.
+According to information shared via previous ownership and the 2008 Bonhams auction catalog description, this particular DB5 was purchased in 1978 by Jess Line, an employee of Aston Martin who worked in a range of company positions from 1975 – 2003, retiring as Chief Engineer in charge of Aston Martin Engineering at Newport Pagnell.
+Line became aware of the car when it arrived at their service department in need of a tune up, subsequently purchasing it.
+Determined to restore the car as a passion project, Line took his time enjoying the process.
+Throughout the lengthy restoration, Line contracted with many Aston Martin employees to perform chassis, body, and engine work.
+Because of his position, Line took full advantage of unlimited access to genuine Aston Martin parts and components which could be readily purchased during his daily work hours.
 Finished in Claret red, with ivory interior, the car remained with Line until sold at a 2008 Bonhams auction where it began the next chapter in its life.

 The current and consigning owner of the car delivered the DB5 to recognized premier Aston Martin restoration shop Desmond J. Smail Restorations, UK.
-Staffed by former Aston Martin factory mechanics and superlative craftsmen, the restoration quality they have offered over the past decades is truly second to none in both detail and accuracy.
-Smail Restorations restored the car to a very high standard with attention to detail that is evident in every corner of this beautifully finished DB5.
-The pride of their efforts is evident not only in their world class workmanship, it is authenticated with the bespoke restoration plate affixed to the door sill threshold proudly bearing their name.
-The exceptionally fine visual presence is still evident in the high quality of the restoration, which was completed in 2014.
+Staffed by former Aston Martin factory mechanics and craftsmen.
+Smail Restorations restored the car to a very high standard, completing it in 2014 with a restoration plate affixed to the door sill threshold proudly bearing their name.
+Upon completion, the entire front of the car from the cowl forward and the rocker panels was professionally wrapped by “AutoPro” using clear protective film to preserve the finish.

 Today this beautifully restored Aston Martin elegantly displays all the traits of a wonderfully composed and poised sports car.
-The paint has been smoothly applied to the alloy Touring coachwork revealing excellent gloss throughout with just the right amount of metal flake mixed into the iconic Silver Birch finish.
+The alloy Touring coachwork conveys liquid smooth reflections with just the right amount of metal flake mixed into the iconic Silver Birch finish.
 The panel gaps are very well done with crisp closure on all strike surfaces and properly detailed inner surfaces.
-To protect the paint when driving, a clear adhesive wrap has been applied to the front of the car and the lower rocker panels, protecting the paint from potential stone chips.
+To protect the paint when driving, the professionally applied clear film discretely wraps the front of the car and the lower rocker panels, protecting the paint from potential stone chips.
 The exterior trim is exemplary with particular attention to the fine metal work in the distinctive grille and expertly plated front and rear bumpers.
-The covered headlights continue smoothly into the sweeping front fender lines, uninterrupted by chrome trim or fussy details.
-The headlights themselves have been discretely updated with High Intensity Discharge (HID) bulbs which deliver modern day illumination for night driving.
-The body lines are expertly refined with excellent body contours and properly controlled reflection lines along the beltline and slightly radiused Touring wheel arches.
+The headlights themselves have been updated with High Intensity Discharge (HID) bulbs which deliver modern day illumination for night driving.
 The sweeping roofline and rear glass are very sophisticated, perfectly accented by the chrome wire wheels and Q-worthy triple-ear knockoffs.
 The glass is in excellent condition, along with near perfect exterior emblems, lighting, exterior lenses, and indicators.
 The clean trunk line brilliantly tapers off flanked by the triple light cluster trimmed rear fenders, finished off by angled twin chrome-tipped tail pipes.

 Attention to detail, quality materials, and thoughtful stewardship continue throughout the interior of the car.
 The supple black leather seats were trimmed using iconic Connolly hides prepared and fitted by a former Aston Martin interior master craftsman who worked at the factory in period.
 The matching black door panels and dashboard contrast elegantly with the delicate chrome accents and intricately etched aluminum details.
 A wonderful array of restored instrumentation fills the main binnacle, sportingly framed by a large diameter wood steering wheel, flanked by an array of controls.
 Switches and vents accent the descending center console, terminating with a leather booted 5-speed shifter.
 Nestled beneath the climate control levers, the original and functional Motorola AM/FM radio (paired to a retractable electric antenna) has been updated with a smart phone input jack suitable for most modern phone connections.
 The entire system plays through contemporary JBL front and rear speakers concealed behind the original Aston Martin grilles and powered by a hidden 150W per channel Cerwin Vega Stealth B2 amplifier.

 The beautifully restored twin-cam engine and engine compartment are presented with all finishes, fasteners, and proper components thoughtfully prepared as originally intended including beautifully cast alloy features polished to an appropriate luster.
-The upgraded and more desirable 4.2 liter engine not only provides an improvement in overall power and performance, it is clean and properly cared for showing only light patina, indicative of mild use since the restoration was completed in 2014.
+The upgraded and more desirable 4.2 liter engine, number 400/2096, not only provides an improvement in overall power and performance, it is properly detailed, showing only light patina, indicative of mild use since the restoration was completed in 2014.
 The engine bay and all hardware have been expertly refinished or reconditioned to a very high standard, prepared with originality and pride.
 The undercarriage is tidy and clean including a stainless-steel exhaust system, ceramic coated exhaust headers, and properly finished suspension components.
 There is no visual evidence of structural compromise when inspecting the underside of the car.

 Beautifully finished in iconic Silver Birch and handsomely appointed with stunning black Connolly leather interior, this Aston Martin DB5 is ready to offer the next enthusiast all the joys associated with owning a premier sports car from the Golden Age of Sports Cars.
 Powerful and elegant, this wonderful example combines all the traits of exemplary motoring, be it fulfilling an enthusiast’s singular dream or as an esteemed addition to a collection of highly prized performance sports cars.